Elmo, Kansas: 20th century

-In 1899, Elias Sellerds discovered a well-preserved trove of insect fossils about 3 miles south of Elmo in the Lower-Permian Elmo-Limestone member of the Wellington Formation.
+In 1899, Elias Sellards discovered a well-preserved trove of insect fossils about 3 miles south of Elmo in the Lower-Permian Elmo-Limestone member of the Wellington Formation.
 In 1925, Frank M. Carpenter begins studying the fossil bed.
 In 1928, Robert John Tillyard researched the same fossil bed.
 The Elmo site has produced tens of thousands of specimens, with more than 150 species of insects described, including large fossils of Meganeuropsis.
 The site is located on private land and closed to the public.

 21st century

 In 2014, a group of locals adopted the Sesame Street character Elmo as its mascot to be placed on a new sign.

 Geography

-Elmo is located at the northwest corner of K-15 and K-4 (also known as 600 Ave in Dickinson County), which is 15 mi south of Abilene or 14 mi west of Herington.
+Elmo is located at the northwestern corner of the intersection of K-4 and K-15 (also known as 600 Ave in Dickinson County), which is 15 mi south of Abilene or 14 mi west of Herington.

 Education

 The community is served by Chapman USD 473 public school district.